Glitnirian/SnapLogger/README.md

 A snap per time logger!
 And notifier!
 Or snap hooker!
 Make snap to be taken at interval!
 And take action on!
 Can be used for snap logging!
 Or notifying!
 Or Snap action!

+That you want to log to console at interval!
+Or to a telegram group!
+Or any other system!
+Taking a snapshot of a state of elements each time and have it processed and logged!
+SnapLogger is all about this!
+You set the snap values!
+As the program is running!
+Then automatically when the snap change and the interval period is reached a logging (processing) takes place!
+A snapLogger (or snap Processor)!

-Default snap string message is provided too!
+For snap output and string representation!
+Default snap string message helpers are provided too!
 For a verbose snap representation!
+To be used within the snapToString mapper!

 The helpers methods can be used separately to choose and customize the outcome!